jwplayer/jwplayer/README.md

 </html>
 ````

-Check out an interactive example in this [JSFiddle](https://jsfiddle.net/Lgs0ou8s/683/).

 ## Contributing

 We appreciate all contributions towards the player!
 Before submitting an issue or PR, please see our contributing docs [here](CONTRIBUTING.md).